kwabenasapong/openpldoc/manual/source/display_tags.rst

 is being edited or by using the mouse to select and insert the tags.
 :ref:`g-formatting-tags` can not span across page breaks.
 If a tag begins with text on one side of a page break it cannot stretch across the break.
-Instead, two sets of tags will need to be used one set on each side of the break.
+Instead, two sets of tags will need to be used, one set on each side of the break.

 Adding Formatting Tags Using Text
 ---------------------------------